Spannakin/WildGetaway/README.md

 ### User Goals
 * Website should be easy to use on desktop, tablet and mobile
-* Website is filled with valuable/ relevnet contenet
+* Website is filled with valuable/ relevant content
 * Contact details are easy to find
 * Pricing and policies are clear and easy to find
 * Form to contact owners directly from Website
 * creative calls to action
 * Form to sign up for updates from site
-* Social reviews- testamonials and links to social media
+* Social reviews- testimonials and links to social media
 * Information about the holiday site, what to expect upon arrival, facilities available

 ### User Stories